jody-frankowski/42/libunit/README.md

 Instead I chose to spend my time on the fork, signal catching, output capturing and api.
 So this repository doesn't represent what was asked for the project.

-The main purpose of the library and wrapper macros is to right away see the value of the things that were checked.
+The main purpose of the library and wrapper macros is to see the value of the things that were checked right away.
-Because this library focuses on printing stuff when tests fail, it doesn't print anything when things run well.
+Because this library focuses on printing informations when tests fail, it doesn't print anything when tests pass.

 So, no output == GOOD, output == BAD.
 Simple.

 ## API